About this Blog and a Brief Biography

 I have scribbled in various forms since childhood.
 Twice I turned from the beginnings of a writing career to dive into something else: the first time to work overseas on rural aid and development projects; the second time, in 2000, when I emigrated to New Zealand.
 Writing has claimed me again and I’m not planning to go anywhere else this time.

-Being born in the Isle of Man, and of Manx stock, makes me part Celtic and part Nordic.
-I believe our original family name, Taggart, is a Manx Gaelic term for ‘priest’ or ‘healer’; as most of my forbears were parsons, this seems fitting.
+My mother’s side of the family are Scots (Clarks and MacAndrews), and being born in the Isle of Man, and of Manx stock, makes me part Celtic and part Nordic.
+I believe my paternal family name, Taggart, is a Manx Gaelic term for ‘priest’ or ‘healer’; as most of my forbears were parsons, this seems fitting.
 Later, like lots of young people, I left the Island to seek tertiary education and never found my way back.

-I have since lived in many places in Britain: southeast England, East Anglia, Yorkshire, and the Highlands of Scotland where I lived and worked for 12 years.
-It is from Scotland that I went to work overseas; first in Papua New Guinea, then in the Philippines, where I completed also a doctoral study in social anthropology.
-Research in Vietnam and Australia – on indigenous tourism – and many other trips, including unforgettable treks in Bhutan, Tibet and Nepal, brought me eventually back to England, and the decision to settle in New Zealand.
+I have lived in many places in Britain: southeast England, East Anglia, Yorkshire, and the Highlands of Scotland where I lived and worked for 12 years.
+It is from Scotland that I went to work overseas; first in Papua New Guinea, then in the Philippines, where I completed also a doctoral degree in social anthropology.
+Research in Vietnam and Australia – on indigenous tourism – and many other trips, to South America and Africa, and especially unforgettable treks in Bhutan, Tibet and Nepal, brought me eventually back to England, and the decision to settle in New Zealand.

 My home is in the ‘winterless’ Far North, where native trees grow even more in winter than summer because they have more moisture.
 No ‘off-season’ for garden work here – no splendid lacy icicles either, but I have photographs to remind me of those.